 3) Take Practice Tests

 Especially if you are in an AP class, practice tests can be useful in showing you how much you know as well as the areas in which you need to focus more of your energies.
-They can also give you a general idea of what the questions on your exam will look like so that you aren’t completely taken aback on exam day.
+They can also give you a general idea of what the questions on your finals will look like so that you aren’t completely taken aback on exam day.
 Because practice tests can be time-consuming, I recommend taking them the weekend before (rather than the day before) the exam.
 This will allow you to have more time to review and understand what you missed.
 As they always say, practice makes perfect, and practice tests are a good place to start!

 4) Steer Clear of Cramming